Paper Jam? How to Clear It Without Tearing or Damaging Anything

 Paper jams happen to every printer eventually.
-The good news: most paper jams are easy to fix in under five minutes.
+The good news: most are easy to fix in under five minutes.
 The bad news: removing paper incorrectly can damage your printer permanently.
-Here's the safe way to do it.
+Here is the safe way to fix a paper jam for any printer brand โ and how to prevent them from happening again.

 Turn the printer off before removing jammed paper.
-Never pull paper out forcefully — if it doesn't move easily, you're likely to tear it and leave fragments inside.
-Never use scissors or sharp objects inside the printer.
-Use both hands and pull paper slowly and evenly in the direction of the paper path (usually forward, in the direction paper normally exits).
+Never pull paper out forcefully โ if it does not move easily you will tear it and leave fragments inside that cause the next jam.
+Never use scissors, knives, or sharp objects inside the printer.
+Use both hands and pull paper slowly and evenly in the direction the paper normally exits โ usually forward out the front of the printer.
+Pulling against the paper path risks damaging rollers and internal components.

 Step 1: Identify Where the Jam Is

-Most printers display an error code or diagram showing where the jam is.
-Common jam locations: input tray (paper didn't feed in properly), inside the printer body (paper stalled mid-feed), output tray area (paper almost exited but stopped), duplex unit (rear of printer, on models with double-sided printing).
+Most printers display an error code or diagram on the screen showing where the jam is located.
+Common jam locations include: input tray (paper did not feed in properly), inside the printer body (paper stalled mid-feed), output tray area (paper almost exited but stopped), and the duplex unit at the rear (on models with automatic double-sided printing).
+Check all of these locations โ a single jam can bridge across multiple areas.

 Step 2: Remove Paper from Input Tray

 Remove all paper from the input tray.
-Check for any torn pieces, bent sheets, or foreign objects.
-Fan the remaining paper stack before replacing it — static electricity causes sheets to stick together and feed multiple pages at once.
-Ensure paper is loaded correctly: aligned with the guides, not overfilled (stay below the maximum line marker).
+Check for torn pieces, bent sheets, foreign objects, or paper loaded incorrectly.
+Fan the remaining paper stack before replacing it โ static electricity causes sheets to stick together and feed multiple pages simultaneously, which is a common cause of jams.
+Ensure paper is aligned with the guides and loaded below the maximum fill line marker.

 Step 3: Remove Paper from Inside the Printer

-Open all printer doors and covers — most printers have a front access door and a rear access door specifically for jam removal.
-Look for jammed paper in all accessible areas.
-Gently grip the paper with both hands and pull slowly and steadily in the direction the paper travels.
-If the paper tears, use a torch to locate all fragments — every piece must be removed or the next print job will jam immediately.
+Open all printer doors and access covers โ most printers have a front access area and a rear access door specifically for jam removal.
+Look carefully in all accessible areas using a torch if needed.
+Grip the jammed paper with both hands and pull slowly and steadily in the direction the paper travels.
+If the paper tears, locate every fragment before closing the printer โ even a small scrap left inside causes another immediate jam.
+For Epson jams see our Epson fix guide.
+For HP jams see our HP fix guide.

 Step 4: Check the Rear Access Door

-Most inkjet and laser printers have a rear access door for jam removal.
-Open it and look for paper.
-Pulling from the rear is often easier and safer than pulling from the front because you're pulling in the natural direction of paper travel.
+Most inkjet and laser printers have a rear access panel or door specifically for paper jam removal.
+Open it and look for jammed paper.
+Pulling from the rear is often easier and safer than pulling from the front because you are pulling in the natural direction of paper travel rather than against it.
+Some printers require pressing tabs on both sides of the rear panel simultaneously to open it.

-Use the correct paper type and weight for your printer — check the manual for supported paper specifications.
-Never load wrinkled, damp, or previously printed paper.
+Always use the correct paper type and weight for your printer โ check the manual for supported specifications.
+Never load wrinkled, damp, torn, or previously printed paper that may have curl from heat.
 Store paper in its original packaging away from humidity.
-Fan paper before loading.
+Always fan paper before loading.
 Never overfill the paper tray.
-Clean the paper feed rollers with a slightly damp cloth every few months.
+Clean the feed rollers with a slightly damp cloth every few months.
+If you are having persistent jam problems despite following these steps, your printer may be reaching the end of its reliable service life โ see our best home printers guide for current replacement recommendations.